 “Intellectual Property Rights” means rights under any copyright, patent, trademark, trade secret and other intellectual property laws worldwide;

 “Normal Communication Channels” means the online channels through which Zuora normally communicates important information to its customers, e.g., Zuora’s online Knowledge Center and community site, and/or the email address(es) provided by Customer.
 (Customer must opt-into Zuora’s online community site to receive certain important information regarding such changes and to take other required action relating to use of the Service.);

-“Privacy Laws” means all European Union member country and U.S. laws and regulations regarding data privacy and transmission of personal data that apply to Zuora’s provision of the Service to Customer (e.g., storing and processing Customer Data), including, without limitation, Articles 25(1) and 26(1) of EU Directive 95/46/EC of 24 October 1995;
+“Privacy Laws” means all laws and regulations regarding data privacy and transmission of Personal Data that apply to Zuora’s provision of the Service to Customer (e.g., storing and processing Customer Data in connection with the Service);

 “SOW” means Statement(s) of Work, Work Authorization(s) or other contract(s) under which Zuora provides its Professional Services, if any;